Solo5/solo5/docs/building.md

 ```

 In case your unikernel needs to access internet (which is not the case in this
-example), you will need to add "ip frowarding" and a NAT to your host system.
+example), you may need to add "ip forwarding" and a NAT to your host system.

 ## _hvt_: Running on Linux, FreeBSD and OpenBSD with hardware virtualization